hanshengjiang/npmle_git/README.md

 ## Usage
 ### Single run
 Each script starting with 'run_' in `scripts/` is used for one run of a certain numerical experiment.
-The users can directly run the script in their own IDE directly but running the script with commands in the terminal is recommended.
+The users can directly run the script in their own IDE but running the script with commands in the terminal is recommended.
 For example,
 ```
 python run_real_data_gdp.py
 ```